scikit-activeml/scikit-activeml/docs/target_semantics.rst

 must be corrected or a different component is required.

-After fitting, use ``estimator.target_spec_`` rather than inferring the semantics again from the shape of the target array.
+After fitting, use ``estimator.target_spec_`` rather than inferring the semantics again from the shape of ``y``.
 In particular, use its ``target_type`` and ``annotation_type`` to choose downstream behavior and its ``classes`` as the canonical class vocabulary for classification.

+.. _recognized-future-semantics:

-Recognized future semantics
+Recognized Future Semantics
 ===========================

-The target contract already recognizes multi-output classification and multi-output regression, although current components do not execute them.
+Target resolution already recognizes multi-output classification and multi-output regression, although current components do not execute them.
-Partial-label querying and multi-label multi-annotator querying are also not yet supported.
+Partial-label querying is not supported either.
+Multi-label or multi-output targets with multiple annotators are not recognized yet: resolution rejects the combination, see :ref:`multiple-annotators`.

-These are limits of current component capabilities and acquisition scope.
-They do not change the distinction between target type and annotation type, and acquisition granularity is not part of ``TargetSpec``.
-Future support can therefore add the required component capabilities and an explicit acquisition model without changing the target semantics defined here.
+The first two are limits of current component capabilities and acquisition scope; the last is a limit of the current label representation.
+None of them changes the distinction between target type and annotation type, and acquisition granularity is not part of ``TargetSpec``.
+Future support can therefore add the required component capabilities, a label representation with an annotator dimension, and an explicit acquisition model without changing the target semantics defined here.